rancher/docs/content/rancher/v2.5/en/monitoring-alerting/_index.md

 For more information on `rancher-monitoring` chart options, including options to set resource limits and requests, see [this page.](./configuration/helm-chart-options)

-# Uninstall Monitoring

-1. From the **Cluster Explorer,** click Apps & Marketplace.
-1. Click **Installed Apps.**
-1. Go to the `cattle-monitoring-system` namespace and check the boxes for `rancher-monitoring-crd` and `rancher-monitoring`.
-1. Click **Delete.**
-1. Confirm **Delete.**

-**Result:** `rancher-monitoring` is uninstalled.

-> **Note on Persistent Grafana Dashboards:** For users who are using Monitoring V2 v9.4.203 or below, uninstalling the Monitoring chart will delete the cattle-dashboards namespace, which will delete all persisted dashboards, unless the namespace is marked with the annotation `helm.sh/resource-policy: "keep"`.
-This annotation is added by default in Monitoring V2 v14.5.100+ but can be manually applied on the cattle-dashboards namespace before an uninstall if an older version of the Monitoring chart is currently installed onto your cluster.

-# Monitoring Workloads

-The steps for setting up monitoring for workloads depends on whether you want basic metrics such as CPU and memory for the workload, or whether you want to scrape custom metrics from the workload.

-If you only need CPU and memory time series for the workload, you don't need to deploy a ServiceMonitor or PodMonitor because the monitoring application already collects metrics data on resource usage by default.
-The resource usage time series data is in Prometheus's local time series database.
-Grafana shows the data in aggregate, but you can see the data for the individual workload by using a PromQL query that extracts the data for that workload.
-Once you have the PromQL query, you can execute the query individually in the Prometheus UI and see the time series visualized there, or you can use the query to customize a Grafana dashboard to display the workload metrics.
-For examples of PromQL queries for workload metrics, see [this section.](https://rancher.com/docs/rancher/v2.5/en/monitoring-alerting/configuration/expression/#workload-metrics)

-To set up custom metrics for your workload, you will need to set up an exporter and create a new ServiceMonitor custom resource to configure Prometheus to scrape metrics from your exporter.

-For more information, see [this section.](./monitoring-workloads)

 # Windows Cluster Support

 _Available as of v2.5.8_